2406017760/test/README.md

 Welcome to my GitHub.
-This repository was the first time i tried using.
+This repository is the first time i tried using.
 Click on it to see around.

 Oh!
 I haven't introduced myself...